Counselling

 Who?
 Available to all STU students

 When?
 Ongoing counselling is scheduled by appointment once you are connected to a counsellor.
-To be connected to a counsellor, 1-833-549-3281 (available 24/7) and say you want to access ongoing counselling.
+You can receive short-term ongoing counselling through Student Wellness for free or Student Wellness can connect you to a counsellor in private practice in your area (which has a cost) for long-term ongoing counselling.
+To be connected to a counsellor, call Student Wellness at 1-833-549-3281 (available 24/7) and say you want to access ongoing counselling.
 They will complete an intake assessment over the phone and gather information on your preferences and availability for counselling.
-They will contact you with the name of a counsellor within three business days, whom you will need to call to schedule an appointment.
+For short-term ongoing counselling through Student Wellness, Student Wellness will contact you within three business days to book an appointment with a counsellor.
+For long-term ongoing counselling, Student Wellness will contact you within three business days with the information of a counsellor whom you will need to call to schedule an appointment.

 Questions?
 Website or call 1-833-549-3281